-Hunters must use and may possess only USFWS-approved nontoxic shot when hunting any waterfowl, coot, common moorhen, crane (draw hunt only), snipe, sora or Virginia rail with shotguns (including muzzle-loading shotguns).
+Hunters must use and may possess only USFWS-approved nontoxic shot when hunting any waterfowl, coot, moorhen, crane (draw hunt only), snipe, sora or Virginia rail with shotguns (including muzzle-loading shotguns).

-Anyone hunting migratory game birds on Bernardo, LaJoya and Huey WMAs must use and possess only USFWS-approved nontoxic shot.
+Anyone hunting migratory game birds on Bernardo, LaJoya or Huey WMAs must use and possess only USFWSapproved nontoxic shot.
 Nontoxic shot is not required for dove, band-tailed pigeon and the eastern sandhill crane hunt on other State Game Commission owned or managed properties.